DavidBroadway/magrec/README.md

 #### 3.1.
 Citation
 If you are publishing scientific results, mentioning this package in your methods description is the least you can do as good scientific practice.

 You should cite our paper :
+Dubois, A. E. E., Broadway, D. A., Stark, A., Tschudin, M. A., Healey, A. J., Huber, S. D., Tetienne, J.-P., Greplova, E., & Maletinsky, P. (2022).
+Untrained Physically Informed Neural Network for Image Reconstruction of Magnetic Field Sources.
+Physical Review Applied, 18(6), 064076. <https://doi.org/10.1103/PhysRevApplied.18.064076>

 ### 3.2.
 Documentation

-Improved Current Density and Magnetization Reconstruction Through Vector Magnetic Field Measurements
+Improved Current Density and Magnetization Reconstruction Through Vector Magnetic Field Measurements.

+Untrained Physically Informed Neural Network for Image Reconstruction of Magnetic Field Sources.

 ### 3.3 Collaboration